-While we spend a great deal of time figuring out which is the best camera you can buy, the best cameraphone ever made and the only compact you'll ever need, we don't spend a whole lot of time telling you how to use them.
+While we spend a great deal of time figuring out which is the best camera you can buy, the best cameraphone ever made or the only compact you'll ever need, we don't spend a whole lot of time telling you how to use them.

 Part 1: it's all about background